AbdelhamidLarachi/FileSystemWatcher/README.md

 ## Examples

-example on how to use the library:

-All you have to do is to initialize the local directory you want to watch, using :
+All you have to do in order to use this library is to initialize the local directory you want to watch, using :

 ```csharp
 namespace FileSystemWatcher